bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

        previous token when coalescing reused values, leaving an immutable completed Job in the release or recreating it with a spent token.

-1. Wait for the Kong rollout, then reset the one-shot promotion flag.
+1. Wait for the Kong rollout, then set `rotation.promote` back to `false`.
    If `rotation.promote=true` remains in the release values, a later `--reuse-values` upgrade can promote the staged Secret again:

    ```sh